 Europe must focus on its growing digital society, where the creation, distribution and use of information is at the core of most economic, political and cultural activities - to the benefit of both citizens and businesses.
 To support this, Europe must first create the favourable conditions for the digitalisation of its economy.
-The true benefits of a digital society in terms of higher productivity and resource efficiency, innovation, citizens' welfare, jobs and growth creation, will materialise only if European companies can prosper.
+The true benefits of a digital society in terms of higher productivity and resource efficiency, innovation, citizens' welfare, jobs and growth creation will materialise only if European companies can prosper, taking full advantages of the digitalisation process.

 Europe is still very much risk-averse towards digital compared to other economic areas.
-It is time for the EU to rethink its risk-opportunity balance and exploit the opportunities rather than on the threats of the digital economy.
+It is time for the EU to rethink its risk-opportunity balance and exploit the opportunities rather than focus on the threats of the digital economy.